 In-Service Workshops—at School or at the Museum

-2-hour workshop for up to 15 teachers
+2-hour workshop for each group of up to 15 teachers: $300

-At Your SchoolWithin 25 miles: $350 for 2 hours, $450 for 3 hours for up to 30 teachers
+Within 25 miles: $350 for 2 hours, $450 for 3 hours for up to 30 teachers

 Within 50 miles: $400 for 2 hours, $500 for 3 hours for up to 30 teachers

 Within 100 miles: $550 for 2 hours, $650 for 3 hours for up to 30 teachers These are the fees for our recommended workshop themes, customized for your audience.
 Add an introduction to our many resources for teachers at no additional charge.

 For more information, please contact The Division of Education by phone at 215-684-7580, by fax at 215-236-4063, or by e-mail at .